-Our call to action
+Our Call to Action

 Main Street Alliance

-2022 STATE POLICY ADDITION
+STATE POLICY

 State Innovation Exchange (SiX) and Rural Democracy Initiative created a resource guide for state policymakers and advocates.
-The Blueprint for Rural Policy Action in the States serves as an addendum to the 2021 federally-focused Rural Policy Action Report.
-Building on the original report’s key priorities and challenges, this report provides detailed research on the rural policy priorities and offers examples of strategic and popular policies introduced and enacted to address these issues at the state level.
+The Blueprint for Rural Policy Action in the States serves as an addendum to the federally-focused Rural Policy Action Report.
+Building on the 2021 federal report’s key priorities and challenges, this report provides detailed research on the rural policy priorities and offers examples of strategic and popular policies introduced and enacted to address these issues at the state level.

 How states can improve the lives of rural people